Jamal Parker said he trusted his "gut."

-He said he planned to sign with Kent State Feb.
+He said he plans to sign with Kent State on Feb.
 3, national signing day.

-Kent State, which is in Kent, Ohio, plays in the East Division of the Mid-American Conference with programs such as Bowling Green, Akron, Buffalo, and Ohio.
+Kent State, which is located in Kent, Ohio, plays in the East Division of the Mid-American Conference with programs such as Bowling Green, Akron, Buffalo and Ohio.

 Parker said Kent State coaches project him as a cornerback and kick returner.

-Parker said he was looking forward to working with Kent State cornerbacks coach Hank Poteat, who played 10 years in the NFL and won a Super Bowl ring with the New England Patriots during the 2004 season (with a victory over the Eagles in Jacksonville, Fla.).
+Parker said he was looking forward to working with Kent State cornerbacks coach Hank Poteat, who played 10 years in the NFL and won a Super Bowl ring with the New England Patriots during the 2004 season (with a victory over the Eagles in Jacksonville).